gildardocamelo/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-This file is a whitepaper
+This file is a whitepaper.